-Many people don’t realize that dry eyes can be a chronic condition and that often, conventional treatments do not provide relief for patients.
+Many people don’t realize severe dry eyes can be a chronic condition and that often, conventional medications do not provide relief for patients.

 Chronic Dry Eye Causes, Symptoms

 Patients suffering with severe dry eyes may just not produce enough tears to remain comfortable, and supplementing natural tear production with artificial tears or lubricants is often inadequate.
 Many people have underlying medical issues which cause or worsen dry eye, including diabetes, rheumatoid arthritis and thyroid disease.
 Others take medications which diminish tear production.
 The use of a patient’s own serum to create a drop for the eye has been reported as a new option for addressing ocular surface disorders.

 Conventional therapies for severe dry eyes fail to heal the epithelial cells, which are the cells on the top layer of the cornea.
 The dry epithelial cells sometimes fall off of the cornea easily.
 Autologous serum comes from the patient’s own blood serum and plasma

 The fluid contains epithelium-promoting growth factors and becomes a good replacement for tears.